wol-jsull/RAGPROJ/README.md

 ## Training data (for retrieval index)

 - **Source of data:**
-  - ~20 US patent PDFs selected for the class project.
+  - 33 US patent PDFs selected for the class project sourced from Google Patents
+  - A mix of famous and msicellaneous new AI implementations patents.
   - Topics include: large/small LLM interaction, natural language generation, LLM training loops, dialogue systems, multimodal architectures, and transformer encoders.

 - **How data was divided into training/validation:**
-  - No supervised training is performed.
+  - No supervised training is performed, and thus data not divided into training/validation.
-  - The embedding model (`all-MiniLM-L6-v2`) is pretrained by SentenceTransformers.
-  - The OpenAI generator (`gpt-4.1-mini`) is pretrained.
+  - Embedding Models and OpenAI have been pretrained.
-  - This project only builds a **retrieval index**, not a trained classifier.
-  - Evaluation is performed via a small set of manually constructed test questions.
+  - Either text loaded from pdfs or manually put into txt files.

 - **Number of rows:**
-  - Documents (patents): **20**
+  - Documents (patents): **33**
-  - Text chunks for retrieval: **≈ 430** (from `patent_chunks.jsonl`)
+  - Text chunks for retrieval: **≈ 2905** (from `patent_chunks.jsonl`)

 - **Data dictionary (columns in the chunk index):**
   - `id` – unique chunk identifier (string, e.g., `"US11562147_41"`)